The Cambodian Marine Mammal Conservation Project

 • trained Khmer marine mammal scientists

-The collected data helps us delineate and protect their critical habitats within Cambodia’s Kep Archipelago.
+The collected data helps us delineate and protect their critical habitats within Cambodia’s Kep Archipelago and the wider Cambodian Coast.
 You can also check out the research archive for useful publications.

 Volunteer program overview